1. Introduction

 • You want to maintain all authentication logic within your existing system

-• You need tight integration with your system’s session management
+• You need tight integration with your system’s session/token management

 • You want to leverage your system’s existing user management features